letsRobot/webconfigurator/README.md

 # webconfigurator
 Web server hosted on the robot for web-based configuration.
 Kept separate due to it's larger size and extra dependancies.

-# THIS IS AN INCOMPLETE PRODUCT.
-IT CAN AND WILL HURT YOUR FILES.
-DO NOT INSTALL IF YOU DO NOT KNOW WHAT YOU ARE DOING.

 ## Installation
 To install WebConfigurator, follow these steps:
 1. Clone this repo: `git clone https://www.github.com/letsrobot/webconfigurator`